romielmellizacomputo/BizCORE/README.md

 ## 🧠 Final Thought

-**BizCORE isn’t just a product — it’s a movement.**
+**BizCORE isn't just a product — it's a movement.**
 We're redefining how grassroots businesses can grow, lead, and scale — **without paying a single peso.**

 If you're ready to move from spreadsheets to **full-blown automation**, join the Se-Preneurs Alliance.
-Because your business deserves better — and now it’s possible.
+Because your business deserves better — and now it's possible.

 > **No-code.
 No-cost.
 No-limits.**